smok-serwis/smok-client/docs/extras.rst

 If you want to store your pathpoint values in a way that would survive restarts, just define both
 classes:

-.. autoclass:: smokclient.extras.BasePathpointDatabase
+.. autoclass:: smok.extras.BasePathpointDatabase
     :members:

-.. autoclass:: smokclient.extras.BaseDataToSynchronize
+.. autoclass:: smok.extras.BaseDataToSynchronize
     :members:

-And create an instance of `BasePathpointDatabase` and feed it to argument of :class:`~smokclient.client.SMOKDevice`.
+And create an instance of `BasePathpointDatabase` and feed it to argument of :class:`~smok.client.SMOKDevice`.

 If you need quickly a persisting pathpoint database, try

-.. autoclass:: smokclient.extras.PicklingPathpointDatabase
+.. autoclass:: smok.extras.PicklingPathpointDatabase

 It does not however provide for archives.

 Event storage
 -------------

-.. autoclass:: smokclient.extras.BaseEventSynchronization
+.. autoclass:: smok.extras.BaseEventSynchronization
     :members:

-.. autoclass:: smokclient.extras.BaseEventDatabase
+.. autoclass:: smok.extras.BaseEventDatabase
     :members:

 If you need quickly a pickling database, try

-.. autoclass:: smokclient.extras.PicklingEventDatabase
+.. autoclass:: smok.extras.PicklingEventDatabase
     :members:

 Macro storage
 -------------

-.. autoclass:: smokclient.extras.BaseMacroDatabase
+.. autoclass:: smok.extras.BaseMacroDatabase
     :members:

 If you need quickly a pickling database, try

-.. autoclass:: smokclient.extras.PicklingMacroDatabase
+.. autoclass:: smok.extras.PicklingMacroDatabase
     :members:

 Metadata store
 --------------

-.. autoclass:: smokclient.extras.BaseMetadataDatabase
+.. autoclass:: smok.extras.BaseMetadataDatabase
     :members:

 If you need quickly a pickling database, try

-.. autoclass:: smokclient.extras.PicklingMetadataDatabase
+.. autoclass:: smok.extras.PicklingMetadataDatabase
     :members: